tomheaton/mcjty-website/docs/mods/control-mods/fx-control.md

 * ''minecraft:stained_hardened_clay@13'' (adds metadata 13)
 * With NBT (same format as for /give command): ''`minecraft:stained_hardened_clay@13/{display:{Lore:[\"My Clay\"]}}`''

-When checking for items you can also use a json like this:
+When checking for items you can also use a JSON like this:

 ```json
 [